ned-kelly/docker-multicontainer-libretime/README.md

 # Clone down sources
 git clone https://github.com/ned-kelly/docker-multicontainer-libretime.git

-### CREATE AN .env FILE AND ADD CONFIGURATION (See variables above for details) ###
+### CREATE A .env FILE AND ADD CONFIGURATION ###
+# You can use the default configuration and skip this step if you are just testing.

 vi docker-multicontainer-libretime/.env

-# Edit your Icecast File
-cp docker-multicontainer-libretime/config/icecast-example.xml docker-multicontainer-libretime/config/icecast.xml
-vi docker-multicontainer-libretime/config/icecast.xml

 # Create a new docker network if this is the first time running Libretime it will be required...
 docker network create libretime